rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

       "description", and "reference") or a new "enum" statement and sub- statements ("value", "status", "description", and "reference").

+         - When creating a new "identity" statement name or a new "enum" statement, it is RECOMMENDED to mirror the name (if present) as recorded in the IANA registry.

+         - If the name in the IANA registry does not comply with the naming conventions listed in {{sec-id-naming}}, the procedure MUST detail how IANA can generate legal identifiers from such a name.
+For example, if the name begins with a number, it is RECOMMENDED to spell out the number when used as an identifier (e.g., "3des-cbc" will be  "triple-des-cbc" ({{Section 6.3 of ?RFC4253}})).

    *  A note that unassigned or reserved values must not be present in the IANA-maintained module.